We’re just ordinary people.

-The list of course continues with the things I want to do around the house – stuff that normal moms do like a load or two of laundry every day so that it doesn’t get overwhelming, washing the counters daily, sweeping the floor daily, etc. I’m at the weekly portion where I am trying to implement vacuuming, washing tubs and toilets, and mopping.
+The list of course continues with the things I want to do around the house – stuff that normal moms do like a load or two of laundry every day so that it does not get overwhelming, washing the counters daily, sweeping the floor daily, etc. I am currently addressing my weekly chores where I am trying to implement vacuuming, washing tubs and toilets, and mopping.

-I, of course, must take time out with the husband and kids.
-I’ve been trying to finally make our home feel complete with all of the pictures I undoubtedly love taking and Pinterest projects begun and only half finished.
-Luckily, for once in my life, dinner for tonight is already ready (mostly because I forgot to turn on the crockpot as I heated last night’s dinner, and it was not warm in time for bed for the family).
+I must also take time out with the husband and kids.
+I have been trying to make our home feel complete with all of the pictures I love taking and Pinterest projects begun and only half finished.
+Luckily, for once in my life, dinner for tonight is already ready.

-I chose the name “ordinarily extraordinary” on accident.
-I actually wanted “extraordinarily ordinary” and it was taken.
-I figured the words meant the same thing, but they really don’t – not at all.
-However, the word choice is perfect for all people everywhere.
+I chose the name “ordinarily extraordinary” for my blog on accident.
+I actually wanted “extraordinarily ordinary,” and it was taken.
+I figured the words meant the same thing, but they really do not – not at all.
+However, the word choice is perfect on so many levels.
 Everyone shoulders volumes of worries with warm smiles.
-We attack our laundry lists and endless “to-do’s.”
-We are all regular people just trying to make it through this chaos we call life.
+We all attack our laundry lists and endless “to-do’s.”
+We are regular people just trying to make it through this chaos we call life.

 I thought that I would have things all figured out by now.
 I would have no worries about time or money.
 I would balance all areas in my life from family to work and everything in-between.
 Truth is – I don’t.
 Who knew?

 I started this blog because I know I am not alone.
-I’m not the only one whose life is not as “figured out” as she thought it would be.
-We all have a unique story to tell, and our stories are what make us special.
+I am not the only one whose life is not as “figured out” as she thought it would be.
+Everyone has a unique story to tell, and the stories are what make us special.